MatSFT/MicrosoftTeamsLearningChallenges/Challenge1.md

 # Challenge 1 - Getting started with Microsoft Teams and Apps

+## Approximate time: 15 - 30 minutes

 ## Background

 Office 365 has seen dramatic growth in the enterprise.
 Office 365 now has 100M+ monthly active commercial users.

 Microsoft Teams is the latest addition to Office 365, and it has been positioned as Microsoft's primary investment in cloud communications.
 Challenge 1 sets out to ensure you understand the very basics of Office 365 and Microsoft Teams.
 In the challenge, you will perform some basic operations such as forming a team, exploring the app gallery, and installing an app personally.
-If you are familiar with Microsoft Teams, this challenge should take no time and move your team to the "developer" tasks at the heart of OpenHack.
+If you are familiar with Microsoft Teams, this challenge should take very little time.

 ## Challenge